What is Medicaid?

 Examples include: meals, transportation, chore services, personal care, counseling, respite for caretakers, adult day health care, benefits counseling, home modifications, assistive technology, etc.

-If you would like more information, please click the following link: Assess My Needs
+If you would like more information, please take the Assess My Needs survey from the Department of Health and Human Services.